Food & Agriculture

 Case Study: Indigenous Food Sovereignty in the Arctic

-With food insecurity disproportionately affecting Indigenous populations in Canada, the concept of food sovereignty has been emphasized over and over as a potential mitigating factor as well as a step towards decolonization.
-It aims to link production to consumption and emphasizes both the people and the power inherent in food systems, something that the area of food insecurity does not cover.78 Food sovereignty also seeks to fulfill the cultural and spiritual needs that food can provide.79
+With food insecurity disproportionately affecting Indigenous populations in Canada, food sovereignty has been highlighted as a way to address this challenge as well as signifying an important step towards decolonization.
+Food sovereignty aims to link production to consumption and emphasizes both the people and the power inherent in food systems, something that the area of food insecurity does not cover.78 Food sovereignty also seeks to fulfill the cultural and spiritual needs that food can provide.79

 The Arctic and other areas of Northern Canada have the highest rates of food insecurity in the country, where almost half of these populations report experiencing some level of food insecurity.
-This is mainly driven by two factors; price inflation of food at the grocery store as well as restrictions on harvesting food from the land through means such as hunting.80 This reliance on external supply chains has two detrimental effects.
-The prices of regular food can reach over 3 times the price of the same product in an urban centre due to the costs of transportation.81 Furthermore, the usage of planes and trucks to deliver these products also have a detrimental effect on the environment.82
+This is mainly driven by two factors; price inflation of food at the grocery store and restrictions on harvesting food from the land, which is common among the Indigenous populations of the region.80 Consequently, there exists a reliance on external supply chains, creating detrimental trickle down effects for both the consumer and the environment.
+The price of store-bought food can cost over three times that of the same product in an urban centre due to high transportation costs, this is particularly true for fresh produce and meats.81 And, because of restrictions on locally grown and hunted food, there is a considerable environmental impact as a result of these food transportation requirements.
+82

-However, in the midst of ecosystem disruption, a barrier to this has spawned.
-Due to the warming temperatures of the planet, the north has experienced the effects most severely.83 The ice that was formerly used for hunting and fishing has become too thin and the changing climate has also altered animal migratory patterns.
-As a result, populations in the north are reliant on unaffordable, unhealthy and spiritually unfulfilling foods.84
+Due to the warming global temperatures, the north has experienced the effects of ecosystem disruption most severely.83 The ice that was formerly used for hunting and fishing has become too thin and the changing climate has altered animal migratory patterns making the subsistence hunting no longer dependable.
+The challenges posed by climate change mitigate the potential positive impact of Indigenous food sovereignty.
+As a result, populations in the north are forced to be reliant on unaffordable, unhealthy, and spiritually unfulfilling foods.84

 Why is Food Security Crucial for Community Health?